tinode/chat/docs/API.md

 ### Tinode Push Gateway

 Tinode Push Gateway (TNPG) is a proprietary Tinode service which sends push notifications on behalf of Tinode.
-It uses Google FCM on the backend and as such supports the same platforms as FCM.
-The main advantage of using TNPG over FCM is simplicity of configuration: mobile clients do not need to be recompiled, all is needed is a configuration update on a server.
+Internally it uses Google FCM and as such supports the same platforms as FCM.
+The main advantage of using TNPG over FCM is simplicity of configuration: mobile clients do not need to be recompiled, all is needed is a [configuration update](../server/push/tnpg/) on a server.

 ### Google FCM